 The one thing to note with this box that I did not realize until it was too late, is that once I glued all the edges, I have no way of putting anything inside.
 I went back and looked at all the other boxes and even the other pyramids and they all have holes at the top of them so you could tie up the edges and put a nice bow on the top, but this one doesn't offer that.
 I'm not sure why but it doesn't, so if you're like me and love this box, make sure you punch a hole at the top.
 You probably already thought of that, and I'm not sure why I didn't think of that before I used tacky tape (which is great for boxes!).

 The second box I was really excited to make was the Domed Cupcake Box!

 I used the Cricut Explore and the Explore Stylus scoring tool.
-This is the first project I had used the scoring tool with the machine, (I generally just score my own cards) because I have have been a bit disappointed with the previous Cricut scoring tool and hate having to remember not to unload my paper so that it would score in the exact correct spot.
-So I was very pleasantly surprised with how well the scoring tool worked, and the fact that I did it all in one paper load was awesome!
-So if you have the Explore and didn't purchase the scoring tool yet because you were hesitant like I was, I would defiantly recommend purchasing it I think you to will be pleased with your Cricut purchase.
+This is the first project I had used the scoring tool with the machine.
+I generally just score my own cards because I have been a bit disappointed with the previous Cricut scoring tool.
+Having to remember not to unload the paper was pivotal so that it will score in the correct spot.
+I was very pleasantly surprised by how well the scoring tool worked.
+The fact that I did it all in one paper load was awesome!
+So if you have the Explore and didn't purchase the scoring tool yet, I definitely recommend it.
+I think you will be pleased with your Cricut purchase.
 It doesn't matter if you need replacement Cricut blades or a new mat for the Explore, we have it all.